JingtingL/cse15l-lab-reports/lab-report2.md

 **This is two examples of using the /add-message**

 **1.**
-First, I typed in "http://localhost:4000/add-message?s=My name is" and this is what I got
+First, I typed in [http://localhost:4000/add-message?s=My name is]("http://localhost:4000/add-message?s=My name is") and this is what I got

 Result from the URL